Available For Adoption

 Our non-refundable adoption fee as of January 1, 2023 is $650.00.
 As this fee does not cover the actual costs incurred, NSGA fund-raises throughout the year.

-Prior to adoption all NSGA greyhounds are examined by a local veterinarian.
+Prior to adoption all NSGA greyhounds are given any veterinary care needed.
 All dogs are spayed/neutered, have their teeth and ears cleaned as deemed necessary by the veterinarian, and have their nails trimmed.
 Their vaccinations (both rabies and 4-way vaccines) are brought up-to-date as necessary, and they are de-wormed and treated for other parasites such as fleas and ticks.

 The greyhounds go home with a martingale collar and leash combo, a tag collar with an NSGA ID tag, and a plastic turnout muzzle.